elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 1. A stylesheet containing basic styles for all components and layout
 2. A few layout components to help layout a basic search page.
 Basically, enough to implement the Reference UI.

+Many people will want to provide all of their own CSS and layout, so this is an optional step.

 All of this is provided by `@elastic/react-search-components`.

 Add the following: